Shallow Underground Laboratory

 Going deep underground for measurement science and detector development

-Forty feet underground, shielded by another 20 feet of concrete, earth and rocks, researchers work in clean rooms using an electroforming process to produce high-purity copper with ultra-low levels of naturally occurring radioactivity.
-The materials, some of the purest ever made, are a key ingredient in sensitive detectors used to advance fundamental physics research and support important security and environmental missions.
+Forty feet underground, shielded by another 20 feet of concrete, Earth and rocks, researchers work in clean rooms using an electroforming process to produce high-purity copper.
+Electroforming removes even trace amounts of naturally occurring radioactivity, leaving one of the most pure materials ever made.
+This and other similar materials, are key ingredients in sensitive detectors used to advance national security missions, fundamental physics research, and support important environmental mission priorities like water security.